 Applicants must submit a fully executed application to OVW, including all required supporting documentation.
 (OVW will not contact applicants for missing items.)
 Additionally, if an applicant plans to submit an application under any other OVW grant program this fiscal year, please ensure that only documents pertinent to this solicitation are included with this application.
-OVW will not redirect documents that are inadvertently submitted with the wrong application (e.g. a Grants to Encourage Arrest Policies and Enforcement of Protection Orders Program Certification Letter submitted with a Transitional Housing Program Application will not be transferred to the Arrest Program application).
+OVW will not redirect documents that are inadvertently submitted with the wrong application (e.g. a Grants to Encourage Arrest Policies and Enforcement of Protection Orders Program

+Certification Letter submitted with a Transitional Housing Program Application will not be transferred to the Arrest Program application).

 Application Document Date Completed

 1. Letter of Registration

 2. Summary of Current OVW Projects, If Applicable

 3. Summary Data Sheet

 4. Project Narrative

 5. Purpose of the Application

-6. What Will Be Done
+6. What Will Be Done (Continuation Applicants Only)

 7. Who Will Implement

 8. Proposal Abstract

 9. Budget Detail Worksheet and Narrative

-10. Memorandum of Understanding (MOU) or Letters of Support (that includes documentation of collaboration with a domestic violence and/or sexual assault victim services provider and a court)
+10. Memorandum of Understanding

 11. Application for Federal Assistance: SF 424

 12. Standard Assurances and Certifications

 13. Disclosures Related to Executive Compensation

 14. Confidentiality Notice Form

 15. Letter of Nonsupplanting

 16. Financial Accounting Practices

 17. Financial Capability Questionnaire (nonprofits only)

-18. Indirect Cost Rate Agreement (only if the applicant has a current Federally-approved rate)
+18. Indirect Cost Rate Agreement (only if the applicant has a current

-19. Certification Regarding Mediation or Counseling (all applicants)

-20. Certification Regarding Filing and Other Fees (court-based applicants only)

-21. Letter Demonstrating Safe Operation of Supervised Visitation or Safe Exchange (applicants proposing to operate supervised visitation programs and services or safe visitation exchange only)

-22. Certification Regarding Custody Evaluation and Guardian Ad Litem Services (applicants proposing to support custody evaluation and/or guardian ad litem (GAL) services only)

-23. Certification Regarding Providing Legal Assistance (applicants proposing to provide legal assistance only)
+Federally-approved rate)

+19. Nonprofit Status (if applicable)